bandlab/Guide/faq.md

 ## How much does Chew cost?

-Chew is free to use and free to view!
+For users who want to broadcast unlimited live content, Chew is free to use.
+Chew is also 100% free to view!
+We offer a range of advanced features to our [subscribing users](http://chew.tv/guide/using_chew/billing/subscriptions).

 ## Can I watch Chew streams on a mobile device?

 Chew is built to work with any up-to-date browser, on any device, anywhere.
-You can watch streams on desktop devices (with our Flash-based player) or on mobile devices (using our mobile-friendly player).
+You can watch streams on desktop devices (with our HTML5-based player) or on mobile devices (using our mobile-friendly player).

 Please keep your browser and software updated to the latest version for the smoothest viewing experience!